RecipeMD/RecipeMD/specification.md

 ```
 *servings: 4, vegan, sauce*
 ```
-- the ingredients are noted as list items.
+- the ingredients are noted as leaf list items (list items with no children).
+Any other markup is ignored.
 The amount of each ingredient is noted in italic case:
 ```
 - *1* avocado
 - *1 teaspoon* salt
 ```
-- anything following the second horizontal line or not considered otherwise is considered instructions
+- anything following the second horizontal line is considered instructions